Can’t access your email? Microsoft Outlook seeing widespread outage

 PORTLAND, Ore.
 (KOIN) — Microsoft is having a case of the Mondays.
 People around the U.S. are noting that the company’s Outlook email system is currently down.

-“We’re having issues, but we’re working on it,” Microsoft’s service portal states, indicating that Outlook is experiencing issues with a red “X” next to its software status.
+“We’re having issues, but we’re working on it,” Microsoft’s service portal stated Monday morning, indicating that Outlook is experiencing issues with a red “X” next to its software status.

+A spokesperson with Microsoft tells Nexstar’s KOIN that the problem has since been fixed.

+“We have resolved an issue preventing users from accessing some of our services,” the Microsoft spokesperson said.

 Another tweet from the company stated other systems were having issues: “We’ve identified downstream impact for Microsoft Teams, SharePoint Online and OneDrive for Business.”